cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!--  ----------------------------------------- -->
-### Full description of the content of the ReadMe File
+### Full description of the content of the ReadMe file

 The [Standards for Astronomical Catalogues][vizier-readme-std] gives a complete description of the standard for *ReadMe* files.
 A general overview and some examples are given below.